Mikejo5000/vsts-docs-pr/docs/report/analytics/index.md

 **VSTS**

 You can use the Analytics Service to answer quantitative questions regarding past or present state and velocity of your projects hosted in Visual Studio Team Services (VSTS).
-The Analytics Service provides a concise OData model of your work tracking data.
+The Analytics Service provides a concise data model of your work tracking data.

 To get started, read [What is Analytics?](what-is-analytics.md)